Donuts are amazing, and not having a donut pan available when you want to make some is no fun.

 What can i use instead of a donut pan?

-A donut pan makes perfect donuts, but it can be substituted with a muffin pan.
+A donut pan makes perfect donuts, but a muffin pan makes a perfect donut pan substitute.
 No need to rush to the nearest store to buy a donut pan or postpone your cooking.
 You can absolutely improvise a donut pan within your kitchen.

 The best thing is that you can use a muffin pan instead of a donut pan and still end up with charming donuts.
 Read on to learn how you can do it.